Native American cotton and agave

 Further east, among the Mississippians and the Cherokee, there were fewer people, and they didn’t grow cotton or agave.
 They made their clothes out of the inner bark of trees; like people in Africa, they peeled off the bark, beat it until it was flexible, and then spun and wove it into cloth like linen.
 It was hard to tell this bark cloth apart from cotton.
 For fancy occasions, the Pueblo and the Mississipians and Cherokee all wore feather cloaks, which looked very impressive.

 The further north you went, the fewer people there were, and fewer of them had clothes made of cotton or agave or bark cloth.
-Instead, they wore mostly deerskin or the skins of small animals like rabbits and squirrels sewn together.
+Instead, Native American clothing here was mostly deerskin or the skins of small animals like rabbits and squirrels sewn together.
 It was colder up north, and people needed warmer outfits.
 Also, agave and cotton wouldn’t grow up north.
 Women wore dresses or skirts, sometimes with leggings under them.

 Some women spun and wove nettle fibers to make softer under-shirts to wear under their dresses.
 In cold weather they wrapped another deerskin around themselves as a coat.
 If it was hotter, many women went topless and just wore leggings and skirts.